 - Hulking Out:

-- His ultimate attack has him bulk up his muscle mass before unleashing a powerful Kamehameha.
+- His Meteor Attack has him bulk up his muscle mass before unleashing a powerful Kamehameha.

 - His first Level 1 Super, Turtle Hermit Extraordinaire, has him buff up, then attack the opponent with his staff like it were a baseball bat, ending with him either swinging them away, or unleashing a Kamehameha from the sky to the opponent on the ground at the cost of an extra Ki bar.

 - One of his Specials, Martial Spirit (also featured as his B Assist) has him bulk up (allowing him to easily brush off non-Super attacks), and either throw a powerful punch, or an elbow into a Palm Strike.

 - Mechanically Unusual Fighter: